-After not being able to visit the OOP conference in Munich last year I now had a chance again to place a talk about Ethereum, the stuff I’m working with at Status.
+After not being able to visit the OOP conference in Munich last year I now had a chance again to place a talk about Ethereum, the stuff I’m working on.
 So on Monday I took a long train ride where I thanks to todays technology has the chance to work in.
 Sometimes the provided WiFi broke down, but mostly it works.
 A nice experience, especially with the service on board and the impressions when looking out of the window.

 As usual I’ve been a bit tired after my first night in hotel.
 I always need some time to feel comfortable here.
 But breakfast has been nice and the walk to the congress center only needed 5 minutes.
 Registration went fast and I immediately felt familiar again, I like the atmosphere there.
 And when greeting the organisers I got the great news that I even with having the late time slot on the last day and a parallel talk by the famous Gunter Dueck they had to give me the larger room 13 due to 134 registered visitors.
 I never had such a big audience and this room.